Goranshi25vitb/8-maze-puzzle-vityarthi-project/README.md

       h(n) = estimated cost to reach the goal state

-this process cstops when the goal state is reached.
+this process stops when the goal state is reached.

-Concepts used:
+CONCEPT UDED:

 1.A* Search Algorithm